experientials/bob-929/Hardware/292/292-POWER-MODULE.md

 The two 50 pin connectors are placed with a gap of 16 mm between their midpoint.
 These two connectors are vertically centered on the center of the vertical USB-C connector.
+The placement of these 4 connectors in the PCB design must not be changed as other designs depend on them.
+If needed they can be rotated 180deg, but it will result in several design documents needing revision.

 Components on the underside can be max 1.2mm thick.
 The expected DF40 socket the board inserts into creates 1.5mm clearing height.

 A half hole(like M.2 modules) should be added at the end of the board between the two 3 pin connectors.

+### Outstanding work

+- Wire TSP65988 I2C address
+- Voltage regulators
+- Half hole between connectors
+- BQ24250 inductor and resistor choices
+- BQ24250 LED with modest light level
+- Temp. sensor spec requirements added in this document
+- Review connector selection (should be different to avoid insert mistakes)
+- Verify PD Controller doesn't need external power path for our requirements
+- Check CC/BC 1.2 routing
+- Check HDMI HPD signal routing
+- Ensure there is sufficient ESD components
+- Reference diagrams have been pasted as images to help revision
+- Ensuring components used are in general stock
+- Component placement
+- Routing
+- Updating GitHub KiCAD lib with any changes to symbols/footprints/3dshapes

 ### I2C Bus